 Essentially, all of us may be born with health problems that manifest in the future as these may be found in our DNA.
 Those who carry the genes for certain diseases may manifest them later, and genes are passed on to successive generations.
 Sometimes there is no clear explanation for why one may suffer severe physical or mental health problems.
 What is more important is to learn how to prevent severe health problems in the first place as the cost of treating them once manifested is very high.
 Does it not make sense to avoid serious diseases such as cancer and heart disease by living a healthier lifestyle which includes good nutrition and regular exercise?
 Of course it does, yet many people who live in this manner still may face a severe and life-threatening illness.
 It makes sense to not get too worried about if or when a serious health problem may occur and it also make good sense to do what one can to avoid them.

-However one may contract a serious illness or when, Neptune is often involved.
+However one may develop a serious illness Neptune is often involved.
 Especially if the disease is difficult to diagnose and treat.
 Allergies and intolerances to certain substances and which may be hidden for a time may create severe physical health issues, as can severe mental and emotional trauma which may also lie hidden for quite some time and manifest later.
 As research is finding, one’s state of mental health and physical health are very much related as one may feed into another.

-As the planet of the polar opposites of good health and illness Neptune provides the opportunity to understand a holistic approach that takes into account all forms of healing and may be the best approach.
+As the planet of the polar opposites of good health and illness Neptune provides the opportunity to understand a holistic approach that takes into account all forms of healing which may be the best approach.
 The placebo effect, faith healing, and miracles may all help in addition to traditional application of healing modalities to turn around severe mental or physical health issues.
 All health modalities are ultimately governed by Neptune although other planets and signs may pertain to particular health areas.

 Illusion, Dreams & Imagery